cryshansen/edhistoricalPHP/README.md

 # edhistoricalPHP
-School team Project lab 2009  Team of 5 people learning php in a website logging historical buildings into a mysql database.
+Team Lead on Nait Project 2009  Team of 5 people taught php via a website logging historical buildings into a mysql database.

 Lead of team of CST students in our final year lab project.
 This was a site developed for the POWA of city historical sites.
 It has a google map api for longitude and latitude specs for a front end web interface for anyone searching the city for a historical building.